norakola/CO2Token/README.md

-# CO2-Token-Reward-System
+# CO2 Token Reward System
-CO2 Token Reward System
+The CO2 Token Reward System uses blockchain technology to encourage companies to reduce their carbon emissions.
+By implementing an ERC-20 token called CO2, the system rewards companies with crypto tokens for lowering their emissions and penalizes them by burning tokens if their emissions increase.
+These tokens are credited or burned directly in the user's MetaMask wallet.

-This project is a CO2 Token Reward System designed to motivate companies to reduce their carbon emissions by leveraging blockchain technology.
-By implementing an ERC-20 token, named CO2, the system rewards companies for reducing their CO2 output and penalizes them if their emissions increase.
-The project consists of a smart contract written in Solidity, and a front-end React application that interacts with the blockchain via MetaMask.
+The system consists of a Solidity smart contract and a React frontend application, which interacts with the blockchain via MetaMask.

-# Overview
+# How It Works:
-The system works by allowing users (companies) to input their electricity consumption and CO2 emissions.
-Based on this data, the system calculates the user’s average carbon footprint.
-If the user reduces their CO2 emissions over time, they are rewarded with CO2 tokens.
-If their emissions worsen, these tokens are burned (penalizing the user).
-The main objective is to create an incentive for companies to lower their carbon output and encourage environmental responsibility.
+Companies input their electricity consumption and CO2 emission data.
+The system calculates their average carbon footprint and rewards them with CO2 tokens, which are credited to their MetaMask wallet when emissions are reduced.
+If emissions increase, tokens are burned as a penalty.
+The goal is to encourage companies to lower their carbon output and promote environmental responsibility.

 # Step-by-Step Guide: Earn CO2 Tokens on Your MetaMask Wallet
-Prerequisites:
+Requirements:
 MetaMask Wallet: You need to have the MetaMask Wallet installed as a browser extension to log in.

 Sepolia Testnet: You’ll need Sepolia ETH (Testnet currency) to cover the gas fees for transactions.
-You can get Sepolia ETH for free from a faucet-> https://www.sepoliafaucet.io/.
+You can get Sepolia ETH for free from a faucet -> https://www.sepoliafaucet.io/.

 Node.js & npm: Ensure you have Node.js and npm (Node Package Manager) installed on your computer to run the web application.